cse21-077/Crime-Prevention-System---Advanced-Number-Plate-and-Face-Recognition/README.md

 python main_script.py pitures/image67.jpg
 Replace /image.jpg with the image path for processing.

-##Still building this project while still learning
+##Still building this project while still learning this github code is just to doccument the beginning steps, the complete source code wont be Public